Clastify logo

 Why aqueous electrolysis is not the same as molten electrolysis

-In a molten salt, the salt ions are the only mobile ions present.
-In aqueous solution, water is also present at the electrodes, and it can be oxidized or reduced.
+In a molten salt, the salt’s ions are the only mobile ions present.
+In aqueous solution, water is there too, and it can be oxidized or reduced.
 So the electrode reactions can compete.

-At the cathode, the metal ion competes with water for reduction.
+At the cathode, the metal ion and water both compete for reduction.
 Water can be reduced:

-If the metal ion has a much more negative reduction potential than this, water is reduced instead.
-Hydrogen forms.
+If the metal ion has a much more negative reduction potential than this, water is reduced instead, producing hydrogen.

 At the anode, the anion competes with water for oxidation.
-The data booklet gives oxygen reduction:
+The data booklet gives oxygen reduction as:

 Reversed for oxidation: